 - In a medium sized pot, add Olive oil and heat over medium high heat.

-- Add in onion and garlic and cook, stirring frequently, until onion becomes translucent. (about 5 minutes or so) Add in oregano and give it a sprinkling of salt and fresh cracked pepper.
+- Add in onion and garlic and cook, stirring frequently, until onion becomes translucent. (about 5 minutes or so) Add in red pepper flakes, and oregano and give it a sprinkling of salt and fresh cracked pepper.

 - Add in crushed tomatoes, stir in fresh basil and fresh Italian parsley.

 - Cover and simmer on low for one hour, stirring occasionally.